kineticadb/kinetica-airflow/README.md

 ## 4. Building

 The conda environment created for testing can also be used for building.
-You will need the buil package.
+You will need the [build][BUILD] package.

+[BUILD]: <https://pypa-build.readthedocs.io/en/latest/index.html> "Python Build Utility"

 ```sh
 (airflow) [~]$ pip install build